faenrandir/a_careful_examination/communications/short_response_to_LDS_Truth_Claims_video_34.md

 layout: page
 ---

-In [LDS Truth Claims video #34](https://www.youtube.com/watch?v=c8YqQs5sDE0) Brett McDonald mis-characterizes Runnell's argument, which Brett attempts to outline at the beginning of the lecture:
+In [LDS Truth Claims video #34](https://www.youtube.com/watch?v=c8YqQs5sDE0) Brett McDonald appears to mis-characterize Runnell's argument, which Brett attempts to outline at the beginning of the lecture:

 > The LDS Church **requires** members to believe that there was "no death" of any kind on the earth prior to 7,000 years ago and that Adam and Eve are the first "humans"

-The problem is that Jeremy never even argued this point (i.e., that a member is "required" to believe those things).
-Nowhere in the CES letter does he say a member "must" or is "required to" believe those things (I checked).
+Jeremy does not actually argue this point (i.e., that a member is "required" to believe those things).
+To be sure, I scanned the CES letter to confirm, and nowhere in the CES letter does he say a member "must" or is "required to" believe those things.

-Now, _elsewhere_ Runnells says things like "I'm supposed to believe...
+Now, _elsewhere_ in the document Runnells says things like "I'm supposed to believe...
 X, Y, or Z".
-But the "supposed to" is clearly meant to convey the idea that he is _expected_ to believe those things, **because Church leaders have taught it regularly and it's in our Church manuals**, not that he "must" believe those things.
+But the "supposed to" is clearly meant to convey the idea that he is _expected_ to believe those things, *because Church leaders have taught it regularly and it's been taught or is being taught in our official Church manuals*, not that he "must" believe those things.

-And, the underlying assumption (which McDonald misses in his discussion) is that if leaders are teaching as _absolutely true_ ideas which are _not_, in fact, true, then this is a good reason to doubt the reliability of other things the leader is saying.
-After all, if many of the _testable_ truth-claims a leader has made turn out to be false, why would we trust them to be any more accurate with the un-testable?
-Why should we place our confidence in these men who literally believe (and have an expectation that we also believe) in the truth of fairy tales?
-And if the flood and "no death before the fall" are not _actually_ real things--even though leaders always refer to them as real things--then why should we have confidence that the other bible stories, including the resurrection of Jesus, are not also mere fairy tales (and subject to misinterpretation and embellishment)?
+And, the underlying assumption---which McDonald does not address---is that if leaders are teaching as _absolutely true_ ideas which are _not_, in fact, true, then this is a good reason to question the reliability of other things the leader is saying.
+The logic is simple: if many of the _testable_ truth-claims a leader has made turn out to be false, why would we trust them to be any more accurate with the un-testable?
+Said another way, why should we place our confidence in these men who literally believe (and have an expectation that we also believe) in the truth of stories that the scientific data strongly suggest are not veridical?

-And Jeremy's point (members are _expected_ to believe these things) is 100% justified, IMHO.
-Here's FairMormon itself talking about the flood:
+The point Jeremy does advance in the letter, that members are _expected_ to believe these things, seems justified given the data.
+Here's how FairMormon [discussed the flood](https://web.archive.org/web/20180620192625/https://www.fairmormon.org/answers/Mormonism_and_science/Global_or_local_Flood):

 > Without a doubt, **the flood is always treated as a global event as it is taught by Church leaders.
 This is not likely to ever change, since it is based directly upon a straightforward reading of the scriptures.**

 Leaders have _mostly_ backed away from "no death for any living organism before the fall."
-However, they still teach a **literal** Adam and Eve!
-Here's Jeffery R. Holland in April 2015:
+However, they still teach a **literal** Adam and Eve.
+Jeffery R. Holland, in April 2015, [stated](https://www.churchofjesuschrist.org/study/general-conference/2015/04/where-justice-love-and-mercy-meet?lang=eng):

 > In our increasingly secular society, it is as uncommon as it is unfashionable to speak of Adam and Eve or the Garden of Eden or of a “fortunate fall” into mortality.
 Nevertheless, the simple truth is that we cannot fully comprehend the Atonement and Resurrection of Christ and we will not adequately appreciate the unique purpose of His birth or His death—in other words, there is no way to truly celebrate Christmas or Easter—**without understanding that there was an actual Adam and Eve who fell from an actual Eden**, with all the consequences that fall carried with it.

-But I'm unaware of any possible way in which a **literal** Adam and Eve (an Adam and Eve who tilled the earth, had domesticated animals, and were the literal parents to all humans on earth today) may be reconciled with the human migration data.
-See the section "Adam and Eve" in [Questions to Ask](https://faenrandir.github.io/a_careful_examination/questions-to-ask/#adam-and-eve).
+But I'm unaware of any way in which a **literal** Adam and Eve, an Adam and Eve who 1) tilled the earth, 2) had domesticated animals, and 3) were the literal parents to all humans on earth today) may be reconciled with the human migration data.
+See the section "Adam and Eve" in [Questions to Ask](https://faenrandir.github.io/a_careful_examination/questions-to-ask/#adam-and-eve) and consider how Heath Ogden, an evolutionary biologist and LDS Bishop, [attempts to reconcile the data](https://www.youtube.com/watch?v=cNEyyhfwYUM) and note that his reconciliation fails to account for all 3 of the points above.

-And, it doesn't excuse all the times that leaders taught _in general conference_ that Adam brought death into the world.
-How is it even possible that members could have had such an idea stuck in their heads?
-Well, here is [a general conference talk in October 1984](https://www.lds.org/general-conference/1984/10/the-caravan-moves-on?lang=eng
+In addition, any reconciliation needs to acknowledge that LDS leaders taught these principles _in general conference_.
+For instance, Bruce R. McConkie taught, [in October 1984](https://www.lds.org/general-conference/1984/10/the-caravan-moves-on?lang=eng
-) by Bruce R. McConkie:
+):

 > I propose some simple tests that all of us may take to determine if we are true to the faith.
 They consist of a few basic questions, all of which must be answered correctly in order to gain the full blessings of the gospel in this life and inherit eternal life in the realms ahead.